konveyor/tackle-test-generator-cli/README.md

 under test be placed in a directory under the CLI directory, so that they are available in the container.

+>Note: For running `tkltest-unit` via Docker, the option `java_jdk_home` (see [tkltest-unit configuration options](./doc/unit/tkltest_unit_config_options.md)) should be left empty because the environment variable JAVA_HOME is set in the container envrionment.
+Providing a value for `java_jdk_home` will override the JAVA_HOME setting in the container, resulting in failure.

 ### Installing a released version with all dependencies included

 - Download and unzip [a released version of TackleTest](https://github.com/konveyor/tackle-test-generator-cli/releases)